field

 What we do

-The AIPI is dedicated to serving communities through innovative capacity-building initiatives.
-We collaborate with various partners both within and outside of ASU in Indian Country.
-Our contributions include providing professional development training opportunities for tribal leaders, governmental staff, tribal members, tribal students, and individuals or entities working with tribal governments.
-Our goal is to support the long-term economic sustainability of tribal nations and governments.nd those entities and individuals working with tribal governments. to support the long-term economic sustainability of tribal nations and governments.
+The AIPI is committed to serving communities through innovative capacity-building initiatives.
+We collaborate with various partners both within and outside of ASU to support Indian Country.
+Our contributions include providing professional development training opportunities for tribal leaders, government staff, tribal members, tribal students, and individuals or entities working with tribal governments.
+Our goal is to support the long-term economic sustainability of Tribal nations and their governments.

 Indigenous Leadership Academy Spring 2024 Cohort